 small minds discuss people.”

-On this Yom Kippur, let us model for our children true atonement for past transgressions to one another, and the need to be ever hopeful, and far better than merely a people of continuing misdeeds of media-driven mean memes.
+On Yom Kippur, and as it is shown in many other faith traditions, the sense of modeling by example for our children true atonement for past transgressions towards one another, and the need to be ever hopeful in an attempt to try to be far better than merely a people of continuing misdeeds of media-driven mean memes.

 You might also be interested in...